Chinese animation: Conventional animation market

 The demographics of the Chinese consumer market show an audience where 11% are under the age of 13, 59% between 14 and 17, and 30% over 18 years of age.
 Potentially 500 million people could be identified as cartoon consumers.
 China has 370 million children, one of the world's largest animation audiences.

-From the financial perspective, Quatech Market Research surveyed ages between 14 and 30 in Beijing, Shanghai and Guangzhou and found that over 1.3 billion RMB (about US$163 million) was spent on cartoons every year, but more than 80% of the revenue flows straight out of the country.
-Further studies show that 60% still prefer Japanese anime, 29% prefer Americans, and just 11 percent favor those made by Chinese mainland, Taiwan or Hong Kong animators.

 From 2006 to present, the Chinese government has considered animation as a key sector for the birth of a new national identity and for the cultural development in China.
 The government has started to promote the development of cinema and TV series with the aim of reaching 1% of GDP in the next five years against an investment of around RMB250-350 million (€29-41 million).
 It supported the birth of about 6000 animation studios and 1300 universities which provide animation studies.
 In 2010, 220,000 minutes of animations were produced, making China the world's biggest producer of cartoons on TV.

-In 1999 Shanghai Animation Film Studio spent 21 million RMB (about US$2.6 million) producing the animation Lotus Lantern.
+In 1999, Shanghai Animation Film Studio spent 21 million RMB (about US$2.6 million) producing the animation Lotus Lantern.
 The film earned a box office income of more than RMB 20 million (about US$2.5 million), but failed to capitalize on any related products.
 The same company shot a cartoon series Music Up in 2001, and although 66% of its profits came from selling related merchandise, it lagged far behind foreign animations.

-2007 saw the debut of the popular Chinese Series, The Legend of Qin.
+The year 2007 saw the debut of the popular Chinese Series, The Legend of Qin.
 It boasted impressive 3d graphics and an immersive storyline.
 Its third season was released on 23 June 2010.
 Its fourth season is under production.